-The Tulsa, Oklahoma Race Riot was one of the worst urban racial conflicts in United States history.
-Two days of violence in 1921 by whites against blacks left an estimated 50 people dead, hundreds injured, and more than 1,000 black owned homes and businesses destroyed.
+The Tulsa, Oklahoma Race Massacre was one of the worst urban racial conflicts in United States history.
+Two days of violence by whites against blacks left an estimated 50 people dead, hundreds injured, and more than 1,000 black-owned homes and businesses destroyed.

 The riot, which began on May 31, 1921, was initiated by an incident that happened the day before.
 On the morning of May 30, a black man named Dick Rowland stepped into Tulsa’s Drexel Building to use the restroom.
-The elevator operator was a young white girl named Sarah Page.
+The elevator operator was a young white woman named Sarah Page.
 A scream was heard from inside the elevator, and Rowland ran out.
-While there is no conclusive evidence, it was the general belief of white Tulsans that Rowland attempted to assault Page.
+While there was no conclusive evidence, but whites in Tulsa believed that Rowland attempted to assault Page.

 Rowland was arrested, and subsequent headlines in local newspapers stirred up the white and black populations of Tulsa.
 Talk of lynching arose among whites, and a crowd of whites and blacks gathered outside the courthouse where Rowland was being held on the night of May 31.
 A gun discharged while a white man was trying to disarm a black man, causing the incident to erupt into a much larger racial conflict.